asmi2604/AB-Testing-Framework/README.md

 ## 📌 Project Overview

-This project replicates the **full A/B testing workflow** used by data teams at Google, Meta, Netflix, and Airbnb — from experiment design through to a machine learning model that predicts experiment winners before statistical significance is reached.
+This project replicates the **full A/B testing workflow** design through to a machine learning model that predicts experiment winners before statistical significance is reached.

 **Experiment Question:**